 Our Rules set out the entry requirements for Fellows and Associates of other actuarial bodies who move to New Zealand.

-At a high level, actuaries who are Fellows or Associates of the following bodies may apply for the equivalent designation of the NZ Society of Actuaries once they are working in New Zealand:
+At a high level, actuaries who are Fellows or Associates of a recognised overseas actuarial institute can apply for the equivalent designation of the NZ Society of Actuaries once they are working in New Zealand.
+A list of the overseas actuarial bodies are listed at the bottom of this page.

 A Fellow of another actuarial body that is a full member of the International Actuarial Association, and who is working in New Zealand, may apply to become an Associate of the NZ Society of Actuaries.
 Eligibility to transfer to Fellowship is based on meeting the requirements of guidelines set by Council from time to time.